onkelhoy/web-components/themes/README.md

 ## Developer Freedom with Structured Order

-This build script exemplifies the `@pap-it Ecosystem`'s balance between developer freedom and the need for structured order.
+This build script exemplifies the `@papit Ecosystem`'s balance between developer freedom and the need for structured order.
 By automating the prioritization of foundational styles and seamlessly integrating diverse theme elements, the script supports a broad spectrum of theming approaches.
 Whether developers prefer to meticulously segment their CSS files or lean towards a more consolidated style definition, the outcome is a harmoniously compiled `tokens.css` that upholds the visual integrity and customizability of the ecosystem's components.

-In essence, the `@pap-it Ecosystem`'s thematic framework and its underlying build script offer a testament to the philosophy that flexibility in structure should not come at the expense of coherence and reliability in the final product.
+In essence, the `@papit Ecosystem`'s thematic framework and its underlying build script offer a testament to the philosophy that flexibility in structure should not come at the expense of coherence and reliability in the final product.
 This approach not only enhances the theming experience but also propels the ecosystem towards its vision of offering a versatile, developer-friendly platform for web component development.

 ## Adding a New Theme: A Practical Example

-The process of introducing a new theme within the `@pap-it Ecosystem` is designed to be as straightforward as it is flexible, allowing developers to seamlessly expand the thematic range of the ecosystem to suit diverse design requirements.
+The process of introducing a new theme within the `@papit Ecosystem` is designed to be as straightforward as it is flexible, allowing developers to seamlessly expand the thematic range of the ecosystem to suit diverse design requirements.
 Here's a step-by-step guide to adding a new theme, illustrated with a practical example:

 ### Step 1: Create the New Theme Folder